Career Fair: the odds show you are blowing it

 Career Fairs – what you don’t see behind the scenes

-Underneath that tablecloth draped table are two cardboard boxes, and if you are lucky, there are three.
-One is a “round file” aka recycle bin, the second is labeled “maybe” and the third is a box that says “call tomorrow”.
+Underneath that tablecloth-draped table are two cardboard boxes, and if you are lucky, there are three.
+One is a “round file” aka recycling bin, the second is labeled “maybe” and the third is a box that says “call tomorrow”.
 You guessed it.
 You talk with the recruiter, hand them your resume and it is tossed into one of the marked boxes.
-If you made the right impression, the recruiter will be writing a ton of notes, and will write, “CALL TOMORROW” at the top.
+If you made the right impression, the recruiter will be writing a ton of notes and will write, “CALL TOMORROW” at the top.

 - 95% of the candidates come to the booth with NO idea what the company does or who they are.
 They literally walk from one booth to the next and open with, “tell me what you guys do”, or “what positions are you hiring?”